daleonpz/Notes/fh-dortmund/01-ESE.md

     - the real worst case execution time is hard to find, there's a probability that the "worst case" hasn't been taken into account.
 - Hard RTS: missing the deadline can cause catastrophic consequences
     - Soft RTS: missing the deadline decreases the performance of the system
-- Precendece Relation: check DPS slides
+- Precedence Relation: check DPS slides
 - Resource constrain:
     - Process view: resource is any SW structure to be used by process (memory data file, set of variables)
     - private resource: dedicated to a particular process